VolumeGraphics/traits/README.md

 }
 ```

-... you'll then have to write:
+... you’ll then have to write:

 ```c++
 auto run (is<Action> auto& action)